 And It Has Raffinose

 Raffinose is another sugar that the body finds hard to digest.
-It’s the main reason why beans and lentils cause gas.
+It’s the main reason why beans and lentils cause gas (check out more advice on lentils and bloating here).
 The amount in asparagus isn’t as high as in these, but it could still play a role in the formation of gas if you eat enough of it, or combine it with other higher raffinose foods at the same meal.

 Explaining The Smelly Pee Thing